Pali Proper Names - D -

 - Dāyagāma-vihāra.-A monastery in Rohana, built by Dhātusena.
 Cv.xxxviii.49.

 - Dāyapassa.-A park near Benares.
-Sankicca once stayed there with his
+Sankicca once stayed there mit his

 followers.
 J.v.264, 265.